perjerz/academic-perjerz/content/post/en-recap-keynote-angular-connect-day-1/index.md

 There are 105 Angular GDEs around the world.
 ![Angular GDE](./Angular-GDE.JPG)

-Angular has openned Angular Collaborators program to contribute Angular Github Repo.
+Angular has opened Angular Collaborators program.

+- Jia Li maintains zone.js
+- Joost maintains compiler ngcc
+- and so many cool collaborators

-Jia Li maintains zone.js และ Joost maintains compiler, ngcc Thanks to all collaborators. 🙏
+Thanks to all collaborators. 🙏
 ![Collaborators](./collaborators.JPG)

 Next stories will be technical updates from Igor Minar.

 The major release cycle of Angular is every 6 months.
 Last majaor release was on May for version 8.

 The upcomming release is in November for version 9.
 ![Release Cycle](./release-cycle.JPG)

 Let's talk about new feature so far.

-Differential Loading is building apps with two bundels - for modern browsers with less polyfills and legacy browsers with several polyfills.
+Differential Loading is building apps with two bundles.

+- Modern browsers with less polyfills
+- Legacy browsers with several polyfills.

 ![Differential Loading](./differential-loading.JPG)

 With differential loading, angular.io size has been decreased 41 Kb (10%)

-For most of the webs with Angular 8, It has been decreased for 7 - 20%.
+For most of the webs with Angular 8, the size has been decreased for 7 - 20%.

 ![Differential Loading Save](./differential-loading-save.JPG)

-ประเด็นมันมีอยู่ว่าสมัยก่อนมัน Build 2 รอบสำหรับ Browser รุ่นใหม่ และรุ่นโบราณ ทำให้ Build ช้า (รูปแรก) แต่ได้แก้เป็นการ Downlevel แทนทำให้ Build เร็วขึ้น 45% (รูปที่สอง)
+Building two times is slow, therefore, in CLI 8.3, CLI builds once but using downlevel instead.
+We get 45% faster.

 ![Differential Loading Build 2 Times](./differential-loading-build-2-times.JPG)
 ![Differential Loading Build 2 Times](./differential-loading-build-1-time.JPG)